Silhouettes

 Chestnut-headed bee-eaters, gathered at their night roost, Chitwan National Park, Nepal.
 (Photo copyright © by Kaj Halberg)

-The beech (Fagus sylvatica) is described on the page Plants: Ancient and huge trees.
+A description of the beech (Fagus sylvatica), and many pictures depicting it, are found on the page Plants: Ancient and huge trees.

 Silhouettes of beeches (Fagus sylvatica), eastern Funen, Denmark.
 (Photo copyright © by Kaj Halberg)